 It can be a confusing concept to grasp at first, but it is so simple to understand once it clicks!
 Here’s an example to help you understand what this would look like in real life:

-Susan doesn’t think John is invested in the relationship because he spends most of his time working in his office or being distracted by work when he is at home with her.
+Susan doesn’t think David is invested in the relationship because he spends most of his time working in his office or being distracted by work when he is at home with her.
 She feels second to his work.
-John thinks Susan is being ridiculous because he messages her throughout the day, telling her how he’s thinking of her, how he loves her, how he appreciates her.
+David thinks Susan is being ridiculous because he messages her throughout the day, telling her how he’s thinking of her, how he loves her, how he appreciates her.
 He supports her dreams and encourages her to do what she loves, so how can she question his love for her?
-In fact, John has started to feel distant from Susan as he feels under-appreciated, unsupported, and unloved by her.
+In fact, David has started to feel distant from Susan as he feels under-appreciated, unsupported, and unloved by her.

 So, have you been able to identify what your love language is?